Glossary of Neurodivergent Therapy Lingo

 Emotional Regulation

-Emotional Regulation: the ability to manage and express your emotions in a way that fits the environment or situation.
-For instance, feeling and expressing joy through dancing at a concert is an example of healthy emotional regulation.
-It means your emotional responses are in sync with what's happening around you.
+Emotional Regulation: when it feels manageable to express your emotions in a way that fits the environment or situation.
+It doesn't just mean calm.
+Feeling and expressing joy through dancing at a concert is an example of emotional regulation, and so can even anger.
+It means your emotional responses are in sync with your world.

-Emotional Dysregulation: occurs when your emotional reactions don’t align with the demands of the situation.
-This can happen due to various factors such as being overstimulated, overwhelmed, or stressed.
-For example, reacting with intense anger to a minor inconvenience is a sign of emotional dysregulation.
+Emotional Dysregulation: when your emotional reactions don’t align with the demands of the situation - maybe you’re overstimulated, overwhelmed, or stressed.
+For example, reacting with intense anger to a minor inconvenience can be emotional dysregulation, and helps you know there may be a need that’s not getting met, or something that matters that needs attending to.

 Digging Deeper